 - How do fungi react to host and environmental factors and how do they react to stress that may contribute to growth conditions for these types of infections?

 In addition to bacteria, the microbial communities that inhabit the human body include other organisms such as fungi and viruses.
 These are involved in complex interactions with each other and surrounding human cells.
 Of particular note are the interactions between bacteria and their natural predators: bacteriophages (viruses that infect bacteria).
-Unfortunately whilst studies have focused on the human gut and the interaction between bacteria, fungi and viruses, the urinary bladder is understudied.
+Unfortunately whilst studies have focused on the human gut and the interaction between bacteria, fungi and viruses, the urinary bladder and vaginal tract is understudied.
 Urinary microbiome research has primarily focused on the bacterial make up of the community, with only a few studies showing that the urinary microbiota also includes viruses.

 A study published in Frontiers in Microbiology in 2015 sought to identify a whether there is a population of viruses unique to the human urinary tract and whether this community membership may be affected by the health of the urinary tract including the effect on them of bacterial UTIs.